varigence/docs/varigence/docs/bimlflex/technology-snowflake/unsupported-snowflake-features.md

 ---
+sidebar_position: 4
-title: Snowflake features not supported by BimlFlex
+title: Unsupported Snowflake Features
 description: Overview of Snowflake features that are not supported by BimlFlex
 ---
 # Unsupported Features